• Home

 also reduce fracture risk, which can occur when one child goes down while the

-other comes up. - Make sure your child knows how
+• Make sure your child knows how

 to land properly.
 This means bending the knees when the feet touch the